droe/xnumon/test/SPEC.md

 Also, there are convenience includes under `include`.
 Global files used by multiple tests are located in the top-level test directory.

+Test cases with a filename beginning in `sudo-` will be executed prepending `sudo -n`.
+This allows to write test cases that need root privileges to execute successfully.

 ### Test specs